alicebob/siren/README.md

 All resources are bundled in the binary, so you can copy it over to other machines.

+The UI files are stored compiled in the repo, so there is no need to install anything.
+See the Makefile in the `./ui/` dir how to update the JavaScript.

 ### Raspberry Pi build

-Thanks to Go's cross-platform support you can build Siren on your laptop, and copy the executable to your Rasberry Pi.
+Thanks to Go's cross-platform support you can build Siren on your laptop, and copy the executable to your Raspberry Pi.

 - you need a Go compiler on your laptop
 - `make build-pi`